-As detailed in figure 8 the design of the building has evolved throughout the design process.
+As detailed in figure 13 the design of the building has evolved throughout the design process.
 Feedback from Planning Staff and the Urban Design Review Panel have resulted in a refined design.
 The massing of the tower and the podium has been sculpted to mitigate concerns related to proximity to the existing Alexander Fleck House and Wind impacts.
 Wind mitigation measures will be further refined through the Site Plan Control Process.

-Figure 13: Design Evolution
+Figure 15: Design Evolution

-In response to the comments received, the project architect has refined the massing of the podium.
-The podium has been shifted an additional 1.5 metres away from the Alexander Fleck House, resulting in a total separation distance of 4.5 metres.
+Over several design iterations and in discussions with City Staff and the Urban Design Review Panel, the podium has been shifted an additional 1.5 metres away from the Alexander Fleck House, resulting in a total separation distance of 4.5 metres.
 Additionally, levels five and six of the podium are now setback and additional 1.8 metres from levels one-four below, creating a more gradual transition from the low-rise contest to the tower.
 The first four levels of the podium, which align with the height of the existing Alexander Fleck House, will feature brick to compliment the materiality of the heritage house.